Does your dog blog?

 You’re about to get 10 blogging lessons from my black Labrador retriever, Woofie, who turns 10 soon.
 (FYI her birthday is April 29 and she loves getting birthday notes by email.
 And she replies to every one!)

 What makes Woofie such an authority on blogging?
 Well, it’s simple really – she gets a TON of traffic.
 Every month, I get emails from GoDaddy, where her website is hosted, to the effect that her website bandwidth (5GB/month) has been exceeded.
 Sometimes by a factor of two or three!
+(Here’s a list of quality hosts with unlimited bandwidth if you’d like to avoid the problem.)

 Put simply: there’s a chance that this dog’s blog is more popular than yours.